 Auditors (Internal and External) Financial Analysts, Investment Banks, and Rating Agencies 1.
-External Auditors: The Company's insider 1.1 The Audit and Risk Committee (ARC) annually confirms from the trading policy, which external auditors that they have maintained their independence with respect to the company in accordance with the external auditor's independence policies and procedures.
+External Auditors: The Company's insider 1.1 The Audit and Risk Committee (ARC) annually confirms from the trading policy, which external auditors that they have maintained their independence with defines the restrictions respect to the company in accordance with the external auditor's on trading, covers independence policies and procedures. consultants and 1.2 The ARC conducts a separate meeting in executive session with the advisers.
+In addition, external auditors to discuss any matter that the committee or auditors consultants, advisers, believe should be discussed privately. suppliers, and other 1.3 The ARC reviews and approves the proportion of audit versus non-audit business partners who work to ensure that non-audit work will not be in conflict with the audit functions of the external auditor.

-- 1.2 The ARC conducts a separate meeting in executive session with the external auditors to discuss any matter that the committee or auditors believe should be discussed privately. - 1.3 The ARC reviews and approves the proportion of audit versus non-audit work to ensure that non-audit work will not be in conflict with the audit functions of the external auditor. - 2.
-Internal Auditors: - 2.1 The internal audit activity reports functionally to the ARC. - 2.2 The internal audit head has open and direct access to the chairman and members of the ARC. - 2.3 The ARC has to concur with the appointment, re-assignment, replacement or dismissal of the internal audit head. - 2.4 The internal audit activity is governed by a charter approved by ARC.
+2. Internal Auditors: 2.1 The internal audit activity reports functionally to the ARC.
+2.2 The internal audit head has open and direct access to the chairman and members of the ARC.
+2.3 The ARC has to concur with the appointment, re-assignment, replacement or dismissal of the internal audit head.
+2.4 The internal audit activity is governed by a charter approved by ARC.